 The traffic is always in one direction.
 Traffic is regulated by the lock keepers at each end of the tunnel; ecluse 1 Yonne and ecluse 1 Saône.
-You must have permission from one of the lock keepers to pass the tunnel & your boat must be equipped with lighting, and life jackets.
-Hence your are not allowed through on canoes, rafts etc.
+You must have permission from one of the lock-keepers to pass the tunnel & your boat must be equipped with lighting and life jackets.
+Hence you are not allowed through on canoes, rafts etc.

-The tunnel is now equipped with lighting and has been renovated to mmet the European safety standards.
+The tunnel is now equipped with lighting and has been renovated to meet the European safety standards.